| When Can I Make Contributions? You can make contributions to a Roth IRA for a year at any time

 estimated tax payments.
 See Publication 505, Tax Withholding and Estimated Tax.

-Generally, you can convert an amount in your SIMPLE IRA to a Roth IRA
+Converting From a SIMPLE IRA Generally, you can convert an amount in your SIMPLE IRA to a Roth IRA

 under the same rules explained earlier under Converting From Any Traditional

+IRA.
 However, you cannot convert any amount distributed from the SIMPLE IRA during the

 2-year period beginning on the date you first participated in any SIMPLE IRA plan

-You can withdraw, tax free, all or part of the assets from one Roth
+maintained by your employer.
+Rollover From a Roth IRA You can withdraw, tax free, all or part of the assets from one Roth

 IRA if you contribute them within 60 days to another Roth IRA.
 Most of the rules